 • Certain medication that suppresses or impacts the immune system may cause teeth to become infected

-• Wisdom teeth that cause pain, have become infected or have developed a cyst will need to be removed to stop the infection spreading.
+• Wisdom teeth that cause pain, have become infected or have developed a cyst will need to be removed to stop the infection from spreading.

 Both dentists and orthodontists with adequate medical training are able to perform tooth extraction procedures.
 Before youā€™re even considered for tooth extraction, you will need to provide your dentist with any relevant medical information that could impact your procedure.
-For example, if you suffer with any conditions that may place you at risk of infection or you are on any strong medication, you will need to inform your dentist.
+For example, if you suffer from any conditions that may place you at risk of infection or you are on any strong medication, you will need to inform your dentist.

 Here are some examples: